Last updated September 18, 2024.

 2. Dark Chocolate Improves Blood Flow to the Brain

-The flavonoids in chocolate have been shown to improve blood flow to the brain in young and old alike.
+The flavonoids in chocolate have been shown to improve blood flow in young and old alike.

 In one study, a single dose of cocoa rich in flavanols (the main flavonoids found in cocoa and chocolate) caused a measurable increase in cerebral blood flow in healthy, young adults.